Hills, Holly, PhD

 - Send email

-Holly Hills, Ph.D, is an Associate Professor and Chair of the Department of Mental Health Law and Policy at the Louis de la Parte Florida Mental Health Institute, in the College of Behavioral and Community Sciences at USF.
+Holly Hills, Ph.D, is an Associate Professor of Mental Health Law and Policy at the Louis de la Parte Florida Mental Health Institute in the College of Behavioral and Community Sciences at USF.
 In addition to her teaching and research duties at USF, she does training and consulting with service providers and systems focused on improving care for persons with serious mental illness and addictive disorders.
 Dr. Hills is a licensed clinical psychologist having received her Ph.D. in clinical and health psychology from the University of Florida.
 She currently serves as the President of the Board of Trustees for a large substance abuse treatment agency (DACCO) in Tampa, Florida.

 Dr. Hills has been a principal investigator or collaborator on work funded by SAMHSA, NIDA, ACHA, the MacArthur Foundation, and from other state and local sources.
 Her work has involved conducted both process and outcome evaluations on topics covering the adoption of innovation in community-based service settings, issues related to trauma experience, and service integration for persons with co-occurring disorders in adolescent and adult populations.
 She has evaluated the cost benefits of retention in substance abuse treatment as it relates to access and service utilization in the physical health care system, the identification of substance use risk in pregnant women, and paths to and access to care in opioid dependent populations.
 A significant proportion of her work has focused on the interface between the justice and community-based behavioral health care systems.